 1952 Helsinki Olympics

 In 1952, Emil Zatopek achieved one of the greatest Olympic feats of all time – something that will probably never be reproduced.
-He won gold in the 5Km, 10km and then at the last moment decided to run his first ever marathon.
+He won gold in the 5km, 10km and then at the last moment decided to run his first ever marathon.
 Despite no previous experience at the distance he won the race by over 2 minutes.
 This triple gold remains an unprecedented achievement.
-The amazing feature of this Olympics was that 2 months before the Olympics, doctors advised him not to race because of an infected gland.
-Needless to say, Zatopek ignored the doctors’ advice.
+The amazing feature of this Olympics was that two months before the Olympics, doctors advised him not to race because of an infected gland.
+Zatopek ignored the doctors’ advice.